bigbadcyborg/reverse-shell/README.md

 # 10/19/2024

 Russell:
     Uploaded 10-19-obfuscate.
 This folder contains a python script which encrypts a binary file and then a stub which decrypts a binary file and then executes it.
-This shellcode DOES touch the disk, however; it is the first working reverse shell executable that has gone through our unique encrypt/decrypt process.<br>Virus Total scored it 11/73 security vendors detecting this malware.
-Not to mention Microsoft does not detect this as malware.
-This is a great milestone for what we are trying to accomplish and expose.
+This shellcode DOES touch the disk, however; it is the first working<br> reverse shell executable that has gone through our unique encrypt/decrypt process.Virus Total scored it 11/73 security vendors detecting this malware.
+Not to mention Microsoft does not detect this as malware. <br>This is a great milestone for what we are trying to accomplish and expose.
 What is needed next: modify the stub to retrieve the raw shellcode from a web server and then download it to dynamically allocated memory.
 This way way no obscure shellcode ever touches the disk.
 Then, we test on virus total and go from there.

 # 10/18/2024